-So, in the honor of transparency, these are the many places that Yardia products are made!
+So, while I keep specific source names private, these are the many places that Yardia products are made!
 Everything starts in my home studio in Seattle, and I rely on relationships with other small businesses to help my one-woman product company to thrive.

 Ready to discover more nature-inspired cards, gifts and home decor?
 Visit the Yardia shop.